uludag/nosql-biosets/readme.md

 $ python setup.py develop --user
 ```

-Default values of hostname and port numbers of Elasticsearch and MongoDB servers
+Default values of the hostname and port numbers of Elasticsearch and MongoDB servers
 are read from [`./conf/dbservers.json`](conf/dbservers.json) file.
 Save your settings in this file to avoid entering `--host` and `--port`
 parameters in command line.